 |sType||(String) Type of selected values in the table:|

-"Row" - One row of the table is selected (i.e. the array must be 1-dimensional).
-The index value must be an integer.
+"Row" - One row of the table is selected (i.e. 1-dimensional array is created).

-"Col" - One column of the table is selected (i.e. the array must be 1-dimensional).
-The index value must be a String type or an integer.
+"Col" - One column of the table is selected (i.e. 1-dimensional array is created).

-If it is the String, then it is the column name.
+- If it is of the String type, then it is the column name.